ylli2000/tailwind-tricks-and-tips/README.md

 ## Demo Features

-### 1. Dark Mode Toggle
+## 1. Dark Mode Toggle
-A demonstration of how to implement dark mode in a Next.js app using Tailwind CSS.
-Click the ☀️ or 🌙 icon in the top-right corner to toggle between light and dark themes.
-The theme logic is managed by a `ThemeWrapper` and configured in `globals.css`.
+No theme flicker!
+The app uses cookies to store the user's theme and color-temperature.
+If cookies exist, the theme is pre-rendered server-side for a seamless experience.
+If no cookies are set, the system preference is detected in the useTheme hook—this may delay the button render for a moment, but there is never a theme flicker.

+### Theme Handling (Dark/Light & Hot/Cold)

+- The app now uses **cookies** (not localStorage) to store the user's `theme` (dark/light) and `color-temperature` (hot/cold).
+- On the server, these cookies are read and the values are injected as classes on the `<html>` tag, allowing for correct initial theme and color rendering with no hydration mismatch or FOUC.
+- The client-side `fouc.tsx` script is no longer needed and has been deleted.
+- The `ThemeToggle` and `useTheme` hook now receive the initial theme and color values from cookies, ensuring the UI is correct on first render.
+- This approach follows Tailwind's recommendation to set theme classes on `<html>` and provides a seamless SSR experience.

+### How it works

+1. **User toggles theme or color temperature:**
+   - The new value is saved to a cookie using `js-cookie`.
+2. **On each request:**
+   - The server reads the cookies and sets the appropriate classes on `<html>`.
+   - The initial theme and color are passed to React components for correct initial state.
+3. **No FOUC or hydration errors:**
+   - The initial render always matches between server and client.

-### 2. Group Hover Example
+## 2. Group Hover Example
 Shows how to use Tailwind's `group-hover` utility to style child elements when a parent is hovered.
 Hover over the blue box to see the inner squares change color.

-### 3. Peer Hover Example
+## 3. Peer Hover Example
 Demonstrates the `peer-hover` utility, where hovering one element (the peer) changes the style of another.
 Hover over the green box to see the effect on the adjacent element.

-### 4. Group Hover with Image
+## 4. Group Hover with Image
 Illustrates a practical use of `group-hover` by swapping an image on hover.
 Hover over the image to see it change.

-### 5. Animation Utilities
+## 5. Animation Utilities
 Examples of Tailwind's built-in animation classes: `animate-ping`, `animate-spin`, `animate-bounce`, and `animate-pulse`.
 Each animation is shown with a different emoji or text for visual effect.

 ### 6. Extending Tailwind CSS